An online resource for High School Students

 Agricultural practices are influenced by the physical environment and climate.

-People eat.
-It is what they do.
-Birds do it to.
-Bees do it.
-You get the idea.
-Plants have the ability to transform the energy of the sun into useable carbohydrates and other plant matter.
+People eat plants.
+Plants have the ability to transform and store the energy of the sun in the form of plant matter (mostly carbohydrates, with some proteins and fats along for the ride), some of which is usable by people and other animals.
 Plants store up the energy of the sun in their mass.
 Herbivorous animals, by definition, eat plants.
 They thus convert the stored energy of the sun into cows and bunny rabbits and other plant eating animals.
 They have to.
 Lacking the ability to photosynthesize the light of the sun, animals exist because they can eat plants.
 Some animals, of course, eat the animals that eat the plants.
 Humans, at least those humans who are not vegetarians, eat plants and animals.

 For the first three hundred thousand years or so that humans existed, our ancestors lived off of the nuts, berries, and invertebrates that could be found in the landscape.
 Occasionally, they killed a larger animal and ate well for a few days until the meat turned rancid and inedible.
 Most hunting and gathering societies seem to have collected a lot more calories from gathering than hunting, and for those societies fortunate enough to have made their homes by the water, fishing provided an even more efficient way to add calories to the diet.